Board of Directors

 She is an advisor, board member and mentor to numerous early stage companies.
 Her philanthropic and board affiliations include Venture for America, Naturally!
 Network, One Green Thing and Nationswell Council Member.

 Julia has spoken at corporate headquarters, political conventions, and international conferences and symposia.
-She serves on the US Management Support team of the Break Free From Plastic movement.
+She serves on the US Movement Support Team of the Break Free From Plastic movement.
 She is the recipient of the Leadership Award from Four Generation of Leaders in Clean Energy & Sustainable Solutions.

 She holds a BA in Modern Society and Social Thought from the University of California, Santa Cruz, and a Masters in Public Health from the University of California, Berkeley.